loloRvz/ebedding-wamr/README.md

 # Embedding WAMR

-This repo documents the progress of running WASM modules from a 'native' C program.
+This repo documents my progress of running WASM modules from a 'native' C program.

 In this example, [main.c](https://github.com/loloRvz/embedding-wamr/blob/main/main.c)